 Per Capita Personal Income

-The size of a state’s population plays a predominant role in the size of its total personal income.
+The size of a state’s population plays a predominant role in the size of its personal income.
 California, Texas, Florida, New York, Pennsylvania, and Illinois – six of the most populous states in the nation – are also the top six states in terms of total personal income.
 South Dakota, North Dakota, Alaska, Vermont, and Wyoming – five of the least populous states in the nation – are also the bottom five states in terms of total personal income.

 Adjusting to PCPI adjusts the income rankings of states as well.
 Connecticut ranked 23rd in total personal income and 29th in population but ranked first in the nation in PCPI.
 Mississippi ranked 34th in population and 35th in total personal income, but Mississippi ranked last of the states in PCPI.
 Oregon ranked 27th in population, 26th in total personal income, and ranked 25th in per capita personal income.